 IF YOURS IS ONLY AN ENQUIRY AND NOT A BOOKING:

 1. Please (1) SKIP the next two ‘bullets’ (2), peruse our website at your leisure & submit your enquiry to us by completing the template ‘Enquiry Form’ & submit.

 2. However, if in the process of perusing our website or any of the hyperlinked websites and you come across anything that is not clear, please go to our ‘FAQ’ link as it may clarify what you are not sure about,

 3. If you are still in a quandary, then please go to our ‘CONTACT US’ link & submit your question to us.

 IF YOURS IS A BOOKING:

-- If you are finally satisfied that all your queries have been addressed to your satisfaction, then (1) Read the T&C, (2) Tick those with a […], (3) complete all such tick boxes including acceptance of T&C & (4) proceed.
+• If you are finally satisfied that all your queries have been addressed to your satisfaction, then (1) Read the T&C and (2) Initial those with a […].

 All enquiries, advice, quotations or estimates made or provided by or bookings made with and/or all services rendered by or on behalf of Giltedge International (Pty) Ltd t/a Sure Giltedge Travel (‘the Travel Agent’) are subject to these terms and conditions (‘the Conditions’) and the terms and conditions of various third party service providers (i.e. airlines, tour operators, hotels, cruise companies etc.) who the Company request on your behalf to render services or provide products to you (see re such suppliers below: ‘Third Party Service Providers’).

 The Client and Authority